agrisnik/CleaningDataCourseWork/CodeBook.md

 ﻿# tidy_Data_avg.txt - Code book
 ###Overview
-This document describes data set in file tidy_Data_avg.txt, which is a part of ourcomes from course "Getting and Cleaning data" provided by online learning community Coursera.
+This document describes data set in file tidy_Data_avg.txt, which is a part of outcomes from course "Getting and Cleaning data" provided by online learning community Coursera.
 The data set is produced automatically by R script "run_analysis.R" that should be available in the same directory or GitHub repository as this document.
 The data set and the mentioned R script is produced by **Agris Nikitenko** in February 2015.
 ###Data semantics
 THe data have been produced automatically from raw data collected within the research on "Human Activity Recognition Using Smartphones Dataset".
 The authors of the research are: